Badgerati/Pode/docs/Tutorials/Authentication/Methods/Form.md

 # Form

-Form Authentication is for when you're using a `<form>` in HTML, and you submit the form.
-This Authentication method expects a `username` and `password` to be passed from the form's input fields.
+Form Authentication is for when you're using a `<form>` on your webpage, and it gets submitted.
+This Authentication method expects a `username` and `password` to be passed from the form's input fields, via POST request.

 ## Setup

-To setup and start using Form Authentication in Pode you use the `New-PodeAuthScheme -Form` function, and then pipe this into the [`Add-PodeAuth`](../../../../Functions/Authentication/Add-PodeAuth) function:
+To start using Form Authentication in Pode you can use `New-PodeAuthScheme -Form`, and then pipe the object returned into [`Add-PodeAuth`](../../../../Functions/Authentication/Add-PodeAuth).
+The [`Add-PodeAuth`](../../../../Functions/Authentication/Add-PodeAuth) function's ScriptBlock is supplied the username and password parsed from the request's payload:

 ```powershell
 Start-PodeServer {